snowplow/snowplow/4-storage/redshift-storage/README.md

 The contents of this folder are as follows:

-* In this folder is this `README.md` and the `setup.sh` Bash script
+* In this folder is this `README.md` and the `LICENSE-20.txt` Apache license file
-* `sql` contains Infobright-compatible SQL scripts to setup your database and verify the setup
+* `sql` contains Redshift-compatible SQL scripts to setup your database

 ## Documentation